ahmed-abd0/searchable/README.md

 ])
 ```

-the column can have three options
+The column can have three options

 | option |                          description |                          values |      default |
 | --- | --- | --- | --- |